Aliefe02/Drone/README.md

 ---------------
 Flight controller with ArduPilot Software
-Raspberry Pi with necessary libraries installed for drone connection 2 LoRa devices (I use ra-02)
+Raspberry Pi with necessary libraries installed for drone connection 0.96 inch OLED display connected to RPi to display data 2 LoRa devices (I use ra-02)
 Arduino Nano